MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/businessgeocodestatus.md

 ---
-title: BusinessGeoCodeStatus Value Set ms.service: bing-ads-campaign-management-service ms.topic: article
+title: BusinessGeoCodeStatus Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible status values that indicate the progress of determining the latitude and longitude values of a business.
 ---
-# BusinessGeoCodeStatus Value Set
+# BusinessGeoCodeStatus Value Set - Campaign Management
 Defines the possible status values that indicate the progress of determining the latitude and longitude values of a business.

 ## Syntax